 Children do not have strong immunity at that age.
-If they get exposed to tuberculosis, their weak immune system will not be able to fight off the TB bacteria.
+If it gets expose, its weak immune system will not be able to fight off the TB bacteria.

 e) Cancer patients:

-People suffering from cancer have weak immunity and are prone to developing tuberculosis.
+People suffering from cancer have weak immunity and are prone to developing it.

 f) Diabetes patients:

-People who suffer from diabetes have altered immunity and may have an inability to fight the tuberculos.
+People who suffer from diabetes have altered immunity and may have an inability to fight it.

 g) Immunosuppressant medication:

 Individuals who are taking certain medications that suppress their immune systems may be more susceptible to infection.